auberginehill/update-mozilla-firefox/README.md

                         </table>
                     </p>
                     <p>The <code>%TEMP%</code> location represents the current Windows temporary file folder.
 Please see the Notes-section below, how to determine where the current Windows
                     temporary file folder is located.
-In PowerShell the command <code>$env:temp</code> displays the temp-folder path.
+In PowerShell the command <code>$env:temp</code> displays the temp-folder path.</p>
                 </ol>
                 <p>
-                    <li>To see the actual values that are being written, please see Step 14 in the <a href="https://raw.githubusercontent.com/auberginehill/update-mozilla-firefox/master/Update-MozillaFirefox.ps1">script</a> itself, where the following value is written:</li>
+                    <li>To see the actual values that are being written to the Install Configuration File (<code>firefox_configuration.ini</code>), please see the Step 14 in the <a href="https://raw.githubusercontent.com/auberginehill/update-mozilla-firefox/master/Update-MozillaFirefox.ps1">script</a> itself, where the following value is written:</li>
                 </p>
                 <ol>
                     <p>